cwkosman/cherin-food-blog/content/recipes/pierogis.md

 Keep the dough scraps to roll out again and make more rounds.

-Pierogis can be cooked right away or frozen and kept in the freezer for later.
+Pierogi can be cooked right away or frozen and kept in the freezer for later.

 ### Cooking

 Fill a large pot with water, lightly salted.
 Bring the water to a boil.
-Once water is boiling, add pierogis, about 5 at a time, to the water.
+Once water is boiling, add pierogi, about 5 at a time, to the water.

-Once pierogis start to float, cook for an additional 3-5 minutes and prepare a lightly oiled skillet for frying the pierogis.
+Once they start to float, cook for an additional 3-5 minutes and prepare a lightly oiled skillet for frying them.

 Fry each dumpling for 3-5 minutes per side, or until slightly browned.